Successes

 Advocating for Needed Action

 We have made formal written requests to the Mayor and City Council of City of Berkeley, the UC Regents and UC Berkeley Chancellor, the East Bay Regional Parks District (EBRPD) management and board, and the East Bay Municipal Utilities District (EBMUD) management to first clean up the understory and then replace the eucalyptus trees on their properties.
-We did not need to make a similar request to Lawrence Berkeley National Laboratory because it is already planning to replace the eucalyptus trees on its property with Live Oak.
+We did not need to make a similar request to Lawrence Berkeley National Laboratory because it is already planning to replace the eucalyptus trees on its property with non-hazardous, non-invasive species.

 Informing Residents and Public Officials

 We have collected the relevant scientific studies and expert assessments of eucalyptus driven fires in the United States and Australia, and have created a bibliography of pertinent documents.
-We are in the process of developing one-page summaries of each document to make it easier for decision makers to review the vast amount of information on the nature of the eucalyptus species and eucalyptus-drive fires

 Supporting Preparedness and Training